Cutting Trump slack: Voters forgive reversals — to a point

 WASHINGTON (AP) — What’s wrong with being flexible?
+All presidents change their minds.
 He’s only human.
-All presidents change their minds.

 President Donald Trump’s voters can be a forgiving lot — up to a point.